alex-gutev/live_cell_extension/README.md

 referenced.
 The returned `ValueCell`'s are computed cells which update their own values whenever the values of the referenced properties of the instance change.

-`person.firstName` is in effect equivalent to the following:
+`person.firstName` is roughly equivalent to the following:

 ```dart
 ValueCell.computed(() => person().firstName);